ibm-cloud-docs/containers/cs_encrypt.md

     ibmcloud ks kms crk ls --instance-id <KMS_instance_ID>
     ```
     {: pre}
 4. Enable the KMS provider to encrypt secrets in your cluster.
 Fill in the flags with the information that you previously retrieved.
-To use the KMS provider's private service endpoint to download the encryption keys, such as for private-only clusters, include the `--private-endpoint` flag.
+The KMS provider's private service endpoint is used by default to download the encryption keys.
+To use the public service endpoint instead, include the `--public-endpoint` flag.
 The enablement process can take some time to complete.<p class="important">During the enablement, you might not be able to access the Kubernetes master such as to update YAML configurations for deployments.</p>
     ```
-    ibmcloud ks kms enable -c <cluster_name_or_ID> --instance-id <kms_instance_ID> --crk <root_key_ID> [--private-endpoint]
+    ibmcloud ks kms enable -c <cluster_name_or_ID> --instance-id <kms_instance_ID> --crk <root_key_ID> [--public-endpoint]
     ```
     {: pre}
 5. Verify that the KMS enablement process is finished.
 The process is finished when that the **Master Status** is **Ready**.